ibm-cloud-docs/openwhisk/iam.md

 </br>

-## Setting IAM access policies
+## Setting IAM access policies for a namespace
 {: #set-iam}

-When a service invokes an action, the action has a response.
-Because the response is sent from the namespace or action to a service, it is considered outbound information.
-If want to limit the amount of influence that your namespace has on other services, you might want to create an access policy.
+When managing a namespace or the entities inside, you can grant access to other users by using the [service specific roles](#service_specific_roles) listed above.
+During creation of the namespace, a service ID is created which represents the namespace along with a functional user ID.
+By default, the functional user ID is assigned the Reader role.
+Readers can read namespace entities and invoke actions.
+The Reader role is used by triggers to invoke actions.
+To control inbound traffic, you might want to grant access to other users such as assigning Reader role to invoke actions.
 {: shortdesc}

 For information about how to assign, edit, review, or delete resource access policies, see [Managing IAM access](/docs/iam?topic=iam-iammanidaccser#iammanidaccser).